What is a facelift for facial paralysis?

 There are several variations to a facelift.
 These can include regular facelift, short-scar technique, and mini facelift.
 The goal of each of these options is similar; however, the degree to which each of these options can remedy the specific degree of facial droop can be quite substantial.
 Generally, the more severe the signs of paralysis or drooping, the longer the scar will be and the closer it will approximate a traditional facelift.
 One of the key elements of a facelift is the tightening of underlying facial muscles and SMAS layer (superficial musculoaponeurotic system).
 This is achieved in a number of ways, but must be performed in order to elevate the foundation of the face before redraping and tailoring the overlying skin.
 The skin is then advanced over the deeper tissues and meticulously tailored.

-What is the recovery from a facelift?
+How is the recovery from a facelift?

 Following a facelift procedure, the head will be wrapped loosely with bulky bandages to minimize bruising and swelling.
 Patients are given prescriptions for antibiotics and pain medication routinely.
 A small thin tube may sometimes be used along the incision behind the ear to drain excess fluid that might accumulate under the skin.
 This tube is typically removed the following day after surgery and the dressings changed.
 Recovery may sometimes take longer when combined with additional procedures such as those mentioned above.
 There is an option for overnight monitoring in a post-surgical facility for those undergoing more extensive procedures simultaneously.